anttijuu/s60memory/readme.txt

 # README #

-A Symbian S60 music player app demo for teaching purposes.
+A Symbian S60 memory game app demo for teaching purposes.

 ### Who do I talk to? ###